Overlay

 Helping to end the most harmful activity

-In early 2023, we announced we will not provide reserve based lending specifically for the purpose of financing oil and gas exploration, extraction and production for new customers, and, after the 31 December 2025 we will not renew, refinance or extend existing reserve based lending used specifically for the purpose of financing oil and gas exploration, extraction and production.
+Since February 2023, we have not provided reserve-based lending specifically for the purpose of financing oil and gas exploration, extraction and production for new customers and, after 31 December 2025, we will not renew, refinance or extend existing reserve based lending specifically for the purpose of financing oil and gas exploration, extraction and production.

 Related content